CrispyID/CrispyID/README.md

-- 👋 Hi, I’m @SStromer
+- 👋 Hi, I’m @CrispyID
 - 👀 I’m interested in learning to code so i can make my own games and translating anything from Eng to Spanish
 - 🌱 I’m currently learning C# and Java
 - 💞️ I’m looking to collaborate on literally anything game related